Uzbek language: Russia

 Uzbek is one of the many recognized languages of national minorities in Russia.
-More than 400 thousand Uzbeks are citizens of the Russian Federation and live in this country.
+More than 400 thousand Uzbeks are citizens of the Russian Federation and live in the country.
 Also in Russia there are 2 to 6 million Uzbeks from the Central Asian republics (mainly Uzbekistan, Kyrgyzstan and Tajikistan) who are immigrants and migrants.
-Large diasporas of Uzbeks live in such large cities of Russia as Moscow, Saint Petersburg, Yekaterinburg, Novosibirsk, Kazan, Volgograd, Samara, Rostov-on-Don, Perm, Nizhny Novgorod, Chelyabinsk, Vladivostok, Ufa, Krasnoyarsk, Omsk, Krasnodar, Voronezh, Saratov and Tyumen.
+Large diasporas of Uzbeks live in large cities of Russia such as Saint Petersburg.
 Signs in Uzbek are often found in these cities.
 Signs refer mainly to various restaurants and eateries, barbershops, shops selling fruits, vegetables and textile products.
-There is a small clinic, where signs and labels in the Uzbek language.
-There are also illegal signs in Uzbek on the streets of these cities with underground sex services ("Call girls").
+There is a small clinic, where signs and labels are in the Uzbek language.
 Uzbeks in Russia prefer to use the Cyrillic Uzbek alphabet, but in recent years Uzbek youth in Russia are also actively using the Latin Uzbek alphabet.
 Small newspapers in Uzbek are published in large cities of Russia.
 Some instructions for immigrants and migrants are duplicated, including in Uzbek.
 Uzbek language is studied by Russian students in the faculties of Turkology throughout Russia.
 The largest Uzbek language learning centers in Russia are located in the universities of Moscow and Saint Petersburg.
 There are also many Russians who are interested in and love the Uzbek language and culture and who study this language for themselves.
 Uzbek is one of the most studied languages among the many languages of the former USSR in Russia.
-Native speakers of Uzbek in Russia usually use in their vocabulary a lot of words from Russian.

 Uzbek language researchers

-Scientific interest in the history of the Uzbek language arose in the 19th century among European and Russian orientalists.
-A. Vambery, V. Bartold, Sh.
+Scientific interest in the history of the Uzbek language arose in the 19th century among European and Russian orientalists. Á. Vámbéry, V. Bartold, Sh.
 Lapin and others wrote about the history of the Uzbek language.
 Much attention was paid to the study of the history of the language in the Soviet period.
-E. Polivanov, N.Baskakov, A.Kononov, U. Tursunov, A. Mukhtarov, Sh.
+E. Polivanov, N. Baskakov, A.Kononov, U. Tursunov, A. Mukhtarov, Sh.
 Rakhmatullaev and others wrote about the history of the Uzbek language among famous linguists.

+Sample text

+The following is a sample text in Uzbek Arabic script of Article 1 of the Universal Declaration of Human Rights (with English version in the bottom), contrasted with a version of the text in Uzbek written in Latin script.